Airtable Invoice Automation: Complete Guide to Automated Invoicing

 Last reviewed July 2026.

 You can generate and send invoices directly from your Airtable client and project data - without copying data into a separate template every time.
-With TypeFlow, your Airtable records merge into a Google Docs (or HTML/CSS) template to generate a PDF automatically.
+With TypeFlow, your Airtable records merge into a Google Docs (or HTML/CSS template builder) template to generate a PDF automatically.
 No manual copy-paste per invoice.
 See our complete invoice and quote solution for the full workflow.

 - What you'll build: A repeatable workflow that generates, emails, and stores invoice PDFs from Airtable records.